Pet Adoption Guide: 7 Tips to find the best dog for your lifestyle

 But if you’re reading this, it means you might also be asking yourself:

-“What dog is best for me?”
+“What dog is going to be the best fit for me?”

 Growing your tribe by four paws is a big decision.
 After all, you’re about to find your new best friend.

-Whether you’re adopting a dog on your own or for your family (including the other four-legged members), it’s important to acknowledge that every dog has different characteristics and some may be a better fit for your lifestyle than others.
+It’s important to acknowledge that every dog has different characteristics and some may be a better fit for your lifestyle than others.

-Plus, with so many cute furry faces staring at you every time you visit your local shelter (it happened to me), it can be overwhelming trying to decide which one of those wagging tails and slobbery smiles you want to make your own.
+But with so many cute furry faces staring at you every time you visit your local shelter (it happened to me), it can be overwhelming trying to decide which one of those wagging tails and slobbery smiles you want to make your own.

-How I found my canine counterpart
+I'm sharing how I found my canine counterpart.

 When I adopted my first dog (ok, I ended up taking home two), I was looking for a high-energy and hearty companion who would share my zest for the great outdoors and hiking.